huggingface/blog/deploy-tfserving-kubernetes.md

 $ docker push $GCP_IMAGE
 ```

-Since we’re using GCR, you need the prefix of
+Since we’re using GCR, you need to prefix the
-`gcr.io/<GCP_PROJECT_ID>` in the Docker image tag ([<u>note</u>](https://cloud.google.com/container-registry/docs/pushing-and-pulling) the other formats too).
+Docker image tag ([<u>note</u>](https://cloud.google.com/container-registry/docs/pushing-and-pulling) the other formats too) with `gcr.io/<GCP_PROJECT_ID>` .
 With the Docker image prepared and pushed to GCR, you can now proceed to deploy it on a
 Kubernetes cluster.

 # Deploying on a Kubernetes cluster